Privacy policy

 When we talk about 'personal information' here, what we mean is any data which could directly or indirectly be used to identify you – for example your name, email, telephone number or your computer's IP address.

-Our privacy policy explains what information we collect, why we collect it, how we use it, and explains the control you have over your personal information and the procedures we have in place to protect it.
+Our privacy policy explains what information we collect, why we collect it, and how we use it.
+The policy also explains the control you have over your personal information and the procedures we have in place to protect it.
 It applies to personal information we collect through our events and marketing communications including our website, email, SMS, in person, post and by telephone.

 War on Want never sells or exchanges our supporters' information with other organisations.